 This workshop looks at the intersection of domestic abuse and the workplace, the impact on productivity, and the safety and wellbeing of survivors and their colleagues at work.
 Participants will learn practical strategies to effectively support their colleagues.

 As the lines between work and home become increasingly blurred, there is increasing pressure on workplaces to meet the wellbeing needs of staff.
 This session helps participants feel empowered to open up difficult conversations, respond without judgement and support staff towards positive outcomes.

-What can we do when someone says something that we don’t agree with?
+What can we do when we see or hear something that is harmful?
 How can we find the language, and the confidence, to stand up to oppressive behaviours?
-This session looks at the impact language has on our thoughts, feelings and behaviour, and how to safely challenge it when it happens.
+This session looks at identifying situations where we might want to intervene, and practical strategies for doing so.